hartmutlentz/TemporalNetworkAccessibility/R Version/README.md

 Download the file *Unfold_accessibility.R* from github

-In your script use the functions by adding
+In your script, use the functions by adding

 ``` r
 source("Unfold_accessibility.R")